ccz181078/Coq-BB5/CoqBB5/BB52Extraction/README.md

 # OCaml extraction of the bb5 enumeration

-Coq-BB5 extracts an OCaml program (see ../BB52Extraction.v) named `bb5_verified_enumeration.out` which prints all the enumerated Turing machines with their proved halting status from blank tape (halt or nonhalt).
+Coq-BB5 extracts an OCaml program (see ../BB52Extraction.v) named `bb5_verified_enumeration.out` which prints all the enumerated Turing machines with their proved halting status from blank tape (halt or nonhalt) and decider.
 To run the program, do:

 ```
 chmod +x BB52Extraction.sh